Please email email@example.com for further information.

 Business numbers have followed a similar trend, but at a lower level reflecting the higher proportion of larger businesses in the Four Avenues.
 Since the earthquakes, the proportion of Christchurch city's businesses located in the Four Avenues has declined from 16% to around 9% and has increased slightly over the last couple of years to 9.3%, a much slower increase than in the proportion of employment meaning that the majority of businesses moving to the central city are larger employers.

 Industrial activity has been moving away from the four avenues since 2000, and is likely to continue to follow this trend in the long term, although in recent years it has been buoyed by the construction sector.
 However even with this growth, central city employment is half of what it was in 2000 and only makes up 5% of the city's total industrial employment.

 Before the earthquakes, new office and retail had been developed at a greater rate in suburban areas than the central city.
 Despite this, around a half of the city's office and one quarter of the city's retail employment was within the four avenues.

-Between 2000 and 2010, new businesses in the Four Avenues created 9050 new jobs, while during the same period business closures caused an employment loss of almost 9400, resulting in a net loss of 300 employees.
+Between 2001 and 2010, new businesses starting up in the Four Avenues created 9050 new jobs, while during the same period business closures caused an employment loss of almost 9400.
+This resulted in a net loss of 350 central city employees over the 10 year period.

 Following the earthquakes, there was a net loss of central city employment of 5100.
 Since 2013, there has been a net employment gain of 1800.

-Between 2002 and 2010, the Four Avenues gained businesses that employed 4400 employees from other parts of Christchurch and New Zealand, and lost 6900 employees in businesses that moved away from the Four Avenues.
+Between 2002 and 2010, the Four Avenues gained 4450 employees from businesses which had moved from other parts of Christchurch and New Zealand, and lost 6900 employees in businesses that moved away from the Four Avenues.
+This was a net loss of around 2500 employees due to businesses relocating to locations outside of the Four Avenues.